DariuszOstolski/ngrx-tutorial-app/README.md

-# NgrxApp
+# Ngrx-App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.
+This example project of ngrx Angular application based on following [Udemy course](https://www.udemy.com/share/1026ZIAkcaeVtTTHo=).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You need to start a backend server which is located in this [repository](https://github.com/angular-university/ngrx-course)

 ## Code scaffolding